 Choose your world-famous beach

-Equally deserving of iconic status are the beaches.
-Party and beach club, family fun, sport and adventure, some more cosmopolitan and some relaxed… Whatever your beach style, you’ll find it on Mykonos.
+Then again, discovering your beach style could also rank No.1 on our list of unmissable things to do in Mykonos.
+Party and beach club, family fun, sport and adventure, some more cosmopolitan and some relaxed… whatever your style, you’ll find it on Mykonos.
 From Psarou and Panormos to the aptly named Paradise and Super Paradise, the sand is silky smooth, the service flawless and the atmosphere legendary.
 If it’s boho chic you’re looking for, Paraga and Kalo Livadi cater to every taste, or perhaps head to Ftelia and Agios Ioannis.
-Meanwhile, the umbrella- and sunbed-free Agios Sostis manages to be both chilled and full of Mykonian lifestyle at the same time.
+Meanwhile, the umbrella-and sunbed-free Agios Sostis manages at the same time to be both chilled and filled with Mykonian lifestyle.
 But that’s just scratching the surface.
 Most are in the protected south, but it’s also worth exploring the quieter north coast.

 Take a bit of glitz home with you

-A holiday on Mykonos wouldn’t be a holiday without some shopping.
-The alleyways of Hora ooze style when it comes to the shops, nowhere more so than on and around Matoyianni Street.
-You’ll be surrounded by designer labels, elegant beach- and nightwear, jewellery, leather goods, artwork and local crafts... much of it inspired by the island.
-Most are open from morning till late, but if you really get the urge, there are even luxury shops by Psarou and other beaches.
+A holiday on this iconic Greek island wouldn’t be a holiday without some shopping.
+The alleyways of Hora ooze style when it comes to the shops, especially on and around Matoyianni Street.
+Look at all those designer labels and the elegant beachwear, jewellery, leather goods, artwork and local crafts... much of it inspired by the island.
+Most shops are open from morning till late, but if you really get the urge, there are even luxury shops by Psarou and other beaches.

 Prepare for legendary nightlife